 This chapter, in the form of a tutorial, introduces a number of basic operations in Spartan required for molecule manipulation, property query and spectra and graphics display.
 This chapter is a must for new Spartan users.
-It shows how to: i) open molecules, ii) view different model styles and manipulate molecules on screen, iii) measure bond distances, angles and dihedral angles, iv) display energies, dipole moments, atomic charges and infrared, NMR and UV/visible spectra, and v) display graphical surfaces and property maps.
-Spreadsheet operations are not illustrated, no molecules are sketched or built and no quantum chemical calculations are performed.\
+It shows how to: i) open molecules, ii) view different model styles and manipulate molecules on screen, iii) measure bond distances, angles and dihedral angles, iv) display energies, dipole moments, atomic charges and infrared, NMR and UV/visible spectra, and v) display graphical surfaces and property maps, and via the spreadsheet, display multiple molecules from the same document.
+Other spreadsheet operations are not illustrated, no molecules are sketched or built and no quantum chemical calculations are performed.\ The final example illustrates one of the neural networks incorporated in Spartan'24.